-Not only does uneaten food get thrown out after every flight, but the food loaded onto a plane also gets thrown out before even taking off if the flight has been delayed for over six to eight hours.
+Whether you’re a passenger or airline staff, it’s hard to deal with flight delays.
+Not only does uneaten food get thrown out after every flight, but if the flight has been delayed for over six to eight hours, all the food that’s already been loaded onto a plane also gets thrown out.
 The entire load of food will get replaced in order to ensure food safety and quality.

 Airplanes don’t have proper kitchens due to safety reasons.
 Instead, the food is mostly prepared on the ground prior to the flight, and it can only be reheated once on board.
 The cabin crew must then use a convection oven that blows hot, dry air over the food that needs to be heated up.
 Some of the newer models have steam ovens, which are better for keeping food moist.

-Like Anthony Bourdain, you might despise airplane food.
+You’re nowhere near alone if you despise airplane food.
 But it’s not the in-flight meal, it’s you.
 Food and drink taste very different to us at 30,000 feet due to humidity and low air pressure.
 At a high altitude, your ability to pick up sweet tastes drops by 15 to 20 percent, while your perception of saltiness drops by 20 to 30 percent.

 If you’ve flown before, you’ve likely noticed how expensive in-flight food and drink can be.
-A 2013 report found that airlines actually charge over 2,600 percent more than supermarkets!
-That’s not even considering the gourmet options on the most luxurious airlines in the world.
+A 2013 report found that airlines actually charge over 2,600 percent more than supermarkets.
+That’s not even considering the gourmet options available on more luxurious airlines.

 Beef is cooked only 30 percent to completion, and chicken only 60 percent, before being brought on board.
 Not to worry, however.
 The meat is then cooked the rest of the way on board in the airplane’s convection or steam oven after getting blast-chilled in special fridges before transfer.